A Movement Practice for Westerners?

 We need more people who can reduce philosophical ideas down to practical procedures, while at the same time lift up existing practices into their wider philosophical context.

-But this contradicts my method which is to bridge the gap between theory and practice.
+We need to bridge the gap between theory and practice.
 We need to work on both at the same time - what we’ve forgotten in the West.

 Join me on this journey

+Thanks.
 I’ll keep you updated on where the money goes… I promise only a little will be spent on stockpiling the sweet, sweet Cyprus honey that fuels my brain…

 Thanks for reading,